What is the NDIS?

 How to apply for the NDIS

-After confirming your eligibility status, you can contact the NDIA (1800 800 110) to have an access request form sent to you or you can download one from the NDIS website.
+After confirming your eligibility status, you can phone the NDIA on 1800 800 110 to have an access request form sent to you.
+Alternatively, you can download one from the NDIS website.

 Complete the access form, ensuring you include your personal details and other supporting medical documents to help the NDIA successfully process your application.